 So, I bet you’re wondering, since when does this misinformation about death occur?
-Over the years, the media has been portraying death in so many ways such as in our latest article Halloween: For the Dead Without Horror Or Fear; whereas there are ghosts, killers, and zombies in the movies, books, newspapers, and comics strips.
+Over the years, the media has been portraying death in so many ways such as in our latest article Halloween: For the Dead Without Horror Or Fear; whereas there are ghosts, killers, and zombies in the movies, books, newspapers, and comic strips.
 Most of them portray that death is painful, some of them saying that death is a sign of revenge, and whatsoever.

 The growing media as we have today has drastically shifted to a wider medium which is the internet.
 Anyone has access to the internet and everyone has the freedom to do whatever they want on it.
 Whereas, people post more subjective opinions than facts.